Paper Currency

 This image of Miss Liberty had been prepared in 1877 for a bond.
 As far as notes are concerned, it is limited to the $ 1000 Silver Certificate of the 1891 series, making its emission the rarest of all US federal currency in terms of design.
 The completely modified back had also changed its ink color.

 Two examples survive.
 The serial number 1 is kept at the Smithsonian.
 The other one, graded Very Fine 25 by PCGS, is thus the only one in private hands.
 It was sold for $ 2.6M on June 11, 2013 in a private sale reported by Stack's Bowers.
-It is estimated $ 2M for sale by Stack's Bowers in Baltimore on February 28, lot 4037.
+It was sold for $ 1.92M by Stack's Bowers on February 28, 2019, lot 4037.

 1896 The Proof Sheets of the Educational Series